List of EastEnders characters introduced in 2004: Freddie Slater

-Frederick "Freddie" Slater (previously Mitchell), played by twins Alex and Tom Kilby, was conceived in late 2003 when his mother, Little Mo Slater (Kacey Ainsworth), was raped by her friend, Graham Foster (Alex McSweeney).
-Her refusal to abort the baby caused the break-up of her marriage to her husband Billy Mitchell (Perry Fenwick).
-Little Mo stayed with her older sister, Belinda Peacock (Leanne Lakey/Carli Norris) in Kent, where she gave birth to Freddie.
-After Graham is sentenced to eight years imprisonment, Little Mo and Billy make another attempt at their marriage, but they separate again after Billy admits that he is struggling to accept Freddie.
-Freddie then lives at the Slater family household with Little Mo, her sister Kat (Jessie Wallace), her grandmother Big Mo (Laila Morse), her father Charlie (Derek Martin) and her cousin Stacey (Lacey Turner).
+Freddie Slater (also Mitchell), played by twins Alex and Tom Kilby, was conceived in late 2003 when his mother, Little Mo Slater (Kacey Ainsworth), was raped by her friend, Graham Foster (Alex McSweeney).
+Her refusal to abort the baby caused the breakdown of her marriage to her husband Billy Mitchell (Perry Fenwick).
+He was reintroduced in September 2022, now being played by Bobby Brazier.